montymi/SerialPy/README.md

 ### Installation

-Registration for PyPi is currently disabled, but it can be downloaded from TestPyPi using `pip install -i https://test.pypi.org/simple/ SerialPy`
+Registration for PyPi is currently disabled, but it can be downloaded from TestPyPi using:
+`pip install -i https://test.pypi.org/simple/ SerialPy`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>